awsdocs/amazon-cloudfront-developer-guide/doc_source/CNAMEs.md

 For second\-level domain names, like example\.com, you must contact AWS Support to move the domain name to another CloudFront distribution\.
 The extra steps are required because moving a domain yourself, as described in the previous procedure, requires setting up domain routing using a wildcard for part of the domain name\.
 For second\-level domains, for this step, you would have to set up routing as \*\.com, which isn’t allowed\.

 Before you get started, if you don’t have a new distribution to move the domain name to, create one\.
-For more, information see [Creating a Web Distribution](distribution-web-creating-console.md)\.
+For more, information see [Creating a Distribution](distribution-web-creating-console.md)\.

 Moving a domain name like example\.com to a new distribution takes two steps: